 The Delta COVID-19 variant circulating now is highly contagious, an important reason for everyone to get vaccinated.
 The more people are vaccinated, the more likely the virus will decrease in the community and throughout the world.

 Q. Is the COVID-19 vaccine safe?

-A. Yes.
-There have been no reported serious safety concerns from COVID-19 vaccines.
 The CDC and the FDA continue to monitor individuals who have received the vaccine to ensure there’s no evidence of even rare safety issues.
 Although the COVID-19 vaccine is new, the science behind creating a vaccine has been around for a long time and is scientifically proven to be safe and effective.

 Q. Does the COVID-19 vaccine work?